AriFordsham/GHCWiki/commentary.md

   - [SQL-Like Comprehensions](sql-like-comprehensions): Notes on the ongoing implementation of SPJs "Comprehensive Comprehensions".
   - [SIMD](simd): Notes on adding SIMD instructions and primOps to GHC
   - [ Scrap your boilerplate page](http://sourceforge.net/apps/mediawiki/developers/index.php?title=ScrapYourBoilerplate) written by Ralf Lammel.
+  - [GHC Source Abbreviations](commentary/abbreviations): Abbreviations used in the GHC code

 - The Runtime System